MESH-Research/invenio-group-collections-kcworks/README.md

-# invenio-groups
+# invenio-group-collections

 Copyright 2024 Mesh Research
 Contributors: Ian Scott

 Social groups integration between the InvenioRDM repository system and a Knowledge Commons instance as a part of *Knowledge Commons Works*.

-The package provides the InvenioRDM data structures and service to store metadata about groups created on a Commons instance (such as Knowledge Commons or MLA Commons).

-The package also provides integration between Commons groups and InvenioRDM collections.
+The package provides integration between Commons groups and InvenioRDM collections.
 It exposes a `group_collections` API endpoint that can be used for automatic creation of an InvenioRDM record collection linked to a Commons group.
-Updates to Commons Search for group collection events is not handled in this package but rather in the invenio_remote_api_provisioner package.
+Updates to Commons Search for group collection events is not handled in this package but rather in the `invenio_remote_api_provisioner` package.
+Updates to Commons group metadata in a linked Invenio collection are handled by the `invenio_remote_user_data` package.

 (Note: The Knowledge Commons Works instance of InvenioRDM uses the term "collection" in place of the default term "community" employed in standard InvenioRDM installations.)